About Our Program

 Our program helps inspire the creative minds of children through crafts, stories, games & songs, fine motor & cognitive learning and socialization.
 There are also science experiments & gross motor activities, along with an outdoor program.
 The goal is to provide a safe, fun and enriching atmosphere where children, aged 3 to 5 years old, are prepared for the transition to full time school.

 As a cooperative preschool, Peggy Brewin offers parents the chance to play an extremely rewarding and active role in their children’s education.
 At the same time, because we are a co-op, the range of a parent’s involvement can be flexible depending on work schedules and family commitments.
 Our community strives to make co-op participation fun and enriching and frequently through the experience lifelong friendships are formed.
-Parents take turns helping out in the classroom on “duty days” and in this way are able to participate in their child’s first school experience.
+Parents take turns helping out in the classroom and are able to participate in their child’s first school experience.
 All the parents are encouraged to get involved with the running of the school, to express ideas they might have for its improvement, and to share any special talents they might like to contribute.

 History of Peggy Brewin